Economics of Family Law: Alternatives for Attorney’s Fees in Family Law Cases

 While contingency fees are disallowed in the divorce context, parties should seriously consider the option of a FLARPL when obtaining a divorce lawyer.
 A FLARPL secures attorney’s fees, however, parties may always choose to pay their attorney over time and keep their interest in their home equity instead.

-The Certified Family Law Specialists* at Lonich Patton Ehrlich Policastri have decades of experience handling complex and heavily disputed family law issues.
-If you are contemplating divorce, please contact the Certified Family Law Specialists* at Lonich Patton Ehrlich Policastri, who can provide you with an in depth analysis of your issues.
+The Certified Family Law Specialists* at Lonich Patton Erlich Policastri have decades of experience handling complex and heavily disputed family law issues.
+If you are contemplating divorce, please contact the Certified Family Law Specialists* at Lonich Patton Erlich Policastri, who can provide you with an in depth analysis of your issues.
 Please remember that each individual situation is unique and results discussed in this post are not a guarantee of future results.
 While this post may include legal issues, it is not legal advice.
 Use of this site does not create an attorney-client relationship.

 *Certified Family Law Specialist, The State Bar of California Board of Legal Specialization